 My latest travels were to the part of the world that I have never even been close to.
 London has that old charm beauty and it straight-up gives me the feeling of living those nursery rhymes that I loved during childhood.
 This trip was super impromptu with my girlfriends (because of fashion weeks in London and Paris); so there was hardly any planning involved.
 What did pay-off though, was basic planning and research as discussed before in my blog posts here and here.
 And I hope this serves as a good London travel-guide for first timers.
-Side-note, I have included details in the map towards the end, with added links to ferries and what have you.
-So check out the map, save a copy for yourself and use it to plan your own trip to Bali!
+Side-note, I have included details in the map towards the end.
+So check out the map, save a copy for yourself and use it to plan your own trip to London!

 September is a great month to visit London.
 This is when Autumn begins.
 We are aware that London tends to get alot of rain but I was quite lucky not to get it while i was there.
 It is a good idea to keep a lightweight plastic poncho on you for the unexpected weather drama (small umbrellas are useless because if it gets windy, they turn upside down fast!).

 Depending on your tolerance for cold, light layers and full-length pants are a good idea.
 I found the weather to be perfectly balanced for spring and summer clothing.
 Exploring the city includes a lot of walking and public transport so definitely pack flats and sneakers as always.

 I carried light jackets to layer up, just in case.
 You know how people think it makes no sense to wear short skirt with long boots (i mean apart from the fashion aspect)?
 Well, somehow it makes for a perfect outfit in London’s weather!